Weave Code

 jfcherng/php-diff

-Generate diffs between two strings in PHP with multiple renderers: unified/context text, JSON, and rich HTML (inline, side-by-side, combined).
-Includes configurable differ/renderer options and helper CSS for easy HTML diff styling.
+PHP library to generate diffs between two strings with multiple renderers: unified/context/text, JSON, and rich HTML (inline, side-by-side, combined).
+Includes helper CSS (or your own) and customizable differ/renderer options.
+Requires PHP 8.3+ and ext-iconv.

 View on GitHub